benjie/graphql-bench-prisma/README.md

 3. [OPTIONAL] edit bench.json with the configuration you wish to run
 4. `./bench.sh`
 5. The results are written to the `results` folder under each project's directory

+## Viewing the benchmark results

+I recommend copying the resulting files to your local computer, which you can do easily with rsync:

+`rsync -avz root@IP.ADDRESS.HERE:graphql-bench-prisma path/to/destination/`

+Once done, you can change into the `testcandidates` and run `node ./parser.js` (you may need to tweak the `dataFilter` at the top of the file if you've ran more than one benchmark) - this will write a `data.json` file into the `visualizer/src` folder.

+You can then change into `visualizer` and run `yarn && yarn start` - this will spawn a React server rendering the data.